 At what stage is the Bill at now?

-The Bill has been laid by the Minister for Housing and Local Government, Julie James MS and the Senedd's Equality, Local Government, and Communities (ELGC) Comittee recently concluded their scrutiny of the Bill and reported their findings in October.
+The Bill has been laid by the Minister for Housing and Local Government, Julie James MS and the Senedd's Equality, Local Government, and Communities (ELGC) Comittee recently concluded their scrutiny of the Bill and reported their findings in October, taking on board NRLA proposals.
 The NRLA presented written and oral evidence as part of this work.

-If passed, the Act should receive royal assent before the Welsh Parliament is dissolved in March ahead of the 2021 election.
+The Bill should receive royal assent before the Welsh Parliament is dissolved ahead of the 2021 election.
 The then-amended 2016 Act is then expected to be implemented in Spring 2022.
 Landlords will get a six-months’ “head’s up” of its commencement as 2021 is used to consult on and draft resources such as model contracts and fitness for human habitation standards.

 See the latest news here.